 Back in 2013, when we spoke with Efim, no one could imagine the real success of Om Nom Stories on YouTube.
+If you want to save the videos on your PC, follow this guide.
 By December 2015, it got over 12 million views worldwide!
 Here you can watch all episodes of Cut the Rope saga.
 In 2012 Cut the Rope appeared on Google Play as free-to-play application and immediately gained immense popularity reaching more users than before in China and the USA.
 However, it wasn’t enough for developers.
 In the same year, they launched the HTML5 version of the game-hit in partnership with Microsoft and Pixel Lab.
 Listen to the interview of the second co-founder Semyon Voinov about this company milestone.

 ZeptoLab co-founder Semyon Voinov on Cut the Rope Online